shant-ail/Supply-Chain-DApp/README.md

-# Project 6 - Ethereum Dapp for Tracking Items through Supply Chain
+# Supply Chain Tracking DApp
+Ethereum DApp that demonstrates a Supply Chain flow between a Seller and Buyer.

 ### ##########################################################################